All wine lovers should include the beautiful province of Salta when in Argentina.

 If you’re interested, I recommend emailing or calling ahead of time.

-Since we couldn’t visit in person, I’ll have to settle for drinking their candy sweet late harvest Torrontes at every single special event because it is my father-in-law’s favorite wine!
+Since we couldn’t visit in person, I’ll have to settle for drinking their candy sweet late harvest Torrontes every single week because it is my father-in-law’s favorite wine!

 10. Bodega Vasija Secreta